zSnout/SyntaxColor/README.md

 ```
 , the text `"I said hello world."` would output `"I said <span class='zsnout_word'>hello</span><span class='zsnout_long'> world</span>"`.

-> :warning: Make sure that you have as many groups in your `regex` as there are elements in the list, otherwise you may get unexpected results.
+> **WARNING:** Make sure that you have as many groups in your `regex` as there are elements in the list, otherwise you may get unexpected results.

-> :warning: You should make sure that every character in your `regex` is contained in a group, and that groups are non-nested, otherwise you may get unexpected results.
+> **WARNING:** You should make sure that every character in your `regex` is contained in a group, and that groups are non-nested, otherwise you may get unexpected results.

 ##### Function
 If the `token` property is a function, SyntaxColor will evaluate the function, passing the matched result.